Understanding Toolkits

 Creating a Custom Toolkit

-Let’s walk through creating a custom toolkit using the WeatherToolkit as an example:
+Let’s walk through creating a custom toolkit using the WeatherToolkit as an example:- Inherit from the

 Toolkit